AnCh7/documentation/machine-learning/notes.md

 * There will be “vibe coders” who rely entirely on AI and can't read or understand real code.
 Real professionals who *can* will become even more valuable.
 * Mental health can also suffer from the sudden jump in productivity.
 Unfamiliar languages or projects aren’t blockers anymore — so you’ll be working on more things, switching context more often.
 It adds up.
 Limit the number of tasks.
 Focus on one thing at a time.
 * Your brain will be processing way more information than before — AI-generated code, explanations, reviews.
 This can overwhelm.
 Use AI to *reduce* cognitive load: ask it to summarize, explain, or clean up the noise.

+Junior developers

+- You need to read a lot of high‑quality, human‑written code to develop your code literacy, visual familiarity, and aesthetic sense for elegant code.
+This will help you later when working with AI‑generated code.
+- Also read books explaining what makes good code and how to transform bad code into good code, for example "Clean Code" by Robert C. Martin or "Refactoring: Improving the Design of Existing Code" by Martin Fowler.
+- Use AI for education, as your mentor.
+Ask questions, request explanations, and try to dig deeper into every topic.

 Further Reading